epfl-ada/ada-2020-project-milestone-p3-p3_2fast2curious/README.md

 **Elia** : dealing with missing values.
 Lasso regularization.
 **Hugo** : PCA, feature selection.
 **Pierre** : matching and checking the influence of the Piso Firme.
-**Together** : defining which plots should be made, report, data story and video.
+**Together** : defining which plots should be made, report/data story and video.

 ## Questions for the TAs